 Finally, drive an hour to the Blue Valley and marvel at the majestic Rafflesia flower, the largest flower in the world.

-For the ultimate luxury, stay over at the Cameron Highlands Resort, a majestic colonial hotel with stunning views of Pahang’s rolling hills.
+For the ultimate luxury short escape in Malay, stay over at the Cameron Highlands Resort, a majestic colonial hotel with stunning views of Pahang’s rolling hills.
 A member of the Small Luxury Hotels of the World, this peaceful retreat offers rooms with four-poster beds, polished teak furniture, silk fabrics and balconies overlooking the adjacent golf course.
 Easily one of the best places to go in Malaysia for short trip.

 6. Food And Culture At Penang

 One of our favourite places for a short weekend getaway Malaysia is Penang.
-Penang is a terrific fun mixture of culture, beaches and history.
-Add in some of the tastiest food in Malaysia and you possibly have the best place for short vacation in Malaysia.
+Penang is a terrific fun mixture of culture, beaches and history as well as some of the tastiest food in Malaysia.
+Altogether this makes it possibly the best place for short vacation in Malaysia.

-A small island located off the west coast peninsular of Malaysia, Penang is easy to reach by road as it’s connected to the mainland by bridges or by flying into its international airport.
+Penang is a small island located off the west coast peninsular of Malaysia and is easy to reach by road as it’s connected to the mainland by bridges or by flying into its international airport.

 George Town, the capital and Malaysia’s second largest city, was first settled by the British in the 1700’s and is UNESCO listed thanks to its unique architecture and culture.
 A melting pot of Asian and European traditions has made the city a unique destination.